jaspervdj/blaze-html/website/index.markdown

 - Document and, where possible, package implementation techniques such that other projects can use them; e.g. faster binary builder, `Utf8Builder`, `TextBuilder`, and `StaticMultiString`.
-- If time remains: Write a BlazeHtml generator translating a Html page to the corresponding BlazeHtml haskell code.
+- If time remains: Write a BlazeHtml generator translating an HTML page to the corresponding BlazeHtml haskell code.
 This greatly simplifies initial imports and importing of new snippets.